lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     }
 }
 ```
-The `routes` bean takes in the `MessageHandler` bean (which we will look at later) and maps two URI's to functions found in `MessageHandler`.
+The `routes` bean takes in the `MessageHandler` bean (which we will look at later) and maps two URI's to functions found in that `MessageHandler`.
 The DSL allows for a slightly shorter version compared to the Java implementation.
 There are a few parts to focus on in this snippet.

 `("/messages")` defines the base request path of the two routing functions.
 The DSL allows the functions to nest themselves from this base path and helps with the conveying the structure of the routes.